 Only eighteen nautical miles and a matter of minutes separate Samos from a completely new world, that is found on the East.
 We offer you a unique one-day excursion to Kusadasi, the most cosmopolitan town in Turkey with its famous bazaar.

-We pick you up from your hotel and head to Pythagorio port where you pass through passport control.
-The boat departs at 07:30am and arrives in the beautiful Kusadasi at 09:00am Upon your arrival to Kusadasi we will visit Ancient Ephesus.
-This site is famous for the temple of Artemis- one of the seven wonders of the world, which was constructed around 550 BC.
+We depart from to Pythagorio port, where you pass through passport control.
+The boat departs at 07:45am and arrives in the beautiful Kusadasi at 09:00am, Upon your arrival to Kusadasi we will visit Ancient Ephesus.
+This site is famous for the temple of Artemis-one of the seven wonders of the world, which was constructed around 550 BC.

 What is more, Ephesus was one of the seven churches of Asia that are cited in the Book of Revelation.
 It is believed that the Gospel of John was written here.
 The city was the site of several 5th-century Christian Councils.